UW-POLS501/2018/content/_index.md

 ### Resources

-Beyond what the teaching team can providing, there are several resources on campus that you can go for assistance with data, computing, and statistical problems:
+Beyond what the teaching team can provide, there are several resources on campus that you can go to for assistance with data, computing, and statistical problems:

 -   Center for Social Science Computing and Research ([CSSCR](http://julius.csscr.washington.edu)) has a drop-in statistical consulting center in Savery 119.
 They provide consulting on statistical software, e.g. R. Go there for software or data related questions.
 -   [CSSS](https://csss.washington.edu) [Statistical Consulting](https://csss.washington.edu/consulting) provides general statistical consulting.
 Go there for questions about statistical methods.